sjroth/ChIP-seq/README.md

 Do this for the files in the reference folder.

 ## Getting Started
-There is only one field in the config file (config.yaml) to alter: peak_cmds.
-For this use customize peak finding as done by HOMER.
+There are two fields in the config file (config.yaml) to alter: peak_cmds and paired_end.
+For peak_cmds use customize peak finding as done by HOMER.
 For more info, check out the [HOMER Peak finding documentation](http://homer.ucsd.edu/homer/ngs/peaks.html).
 One of the most common things to change is the peak style.
 For example, for histone data, the following style is recommend:
 ```
 peak_cmds: -style histone
 ```